 Allspice Essential Oil

 Allspice essential oil has antiseptic properties and due to the presence of eugenol, it also functions as a mild local anesthetic.
-Although it can be a great addition to massage products for arthritic and muscular pain, it can be a skin irritant and must be properly diluted in a carrier oil (as with most essential oils).
+Although it can be a great addition to massage products for arthritic and muscular pain, allspice, a strong oil, can be a skin irritant and must be properly diluted in a carrier oil (as with most essential oils).

-Aromatherapy Properties: One of the traditional uses of allspice essential oil is to help calm the nerves, ease anxiety and decrease that "jittery" feeling.
-Adding a bit of allspice to a diffuser, may help to clear your mind of any stress or worries that have built up throughout your busy day.
+Aromatherapy Properties: One of the traditional uses of allspice essential oil is to help calm the nerves, ease anxiety, ease insomnia, and decrease that "jittery" feeling.
+It encourages positive feelings and eases feelings of depression.
+Adding a bit of allspice to a diffuser may help to clear your mind of any stress or worries that have built up throughout your busy day.

 Pregnancy: We do not provide information on the safety of essential oils during pregnancy because the available information is very ambiguous and often contradictory.
 If you’re interested in using essential oils during pregnancy, please do your own research and consult your doctor, midwife, or health care professional before use.

 Precautions: If you are pregnant, nursing, taking medication, have a medical condition, or any have medical concerns regarding yourself or your family consult a qualified, licensed health professional prior to use.
 For external use only.
 Keep away from eyes and mucous membranes.
 Keep out of reach of children.

 Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.